Asmageddon/dotfiles/dotfiles.todo.md

 # TODO: dialog/whiplash logout/session dialog

 # TODO: Find out what package (if any) provides "/bin/$NAME" or "/usr/bin/local/$NAME"
+#       On apt systems, apt-file find
 # TODO: Calibrate color balance

+# TODO: Consider moving .xinit contents to .xprofile and/or .xsession

 # NOTE: ${@:2}; can be used to use arguments from position 2 onward